alexander-pv/inference-gstreamer/README.md

-Samples of GStreamer pipelines based on python bindings and NVIDIA DeepStream modules:
+Samples of Python and C GStreamer pipelines with NVIDIA DeepStream modules:

 To run examples: